 - Your work will be supervised and evaluated by someone skilled in similar work

-- You will be developing skills and competencies in computer science
+- You will be developing skills and competencies in computer science or data science

 Completing the internship proposal form (PDF) is a good way to help assess a position to see if it qualifies.
 Please also attach a copy of any job description or position announcement for the internship that will help us understand the breadth/scope of the work and responsibilities.

-Typical Project Areas
+Potential Project Areas

-- Software development in a variety of computer languages, including but not limited to Python, C/C++, and Java.
+- Software development in a variety of computer languages, including but not limited to Python, C/C++, R, and Java.